ibm-cloud-docs/Registry/registry_encrypt_images.md

    ```
    {: pre}

-6. To use this key pair to encrypt images, save the public key somewhere that your build infrastructure can access it.
-To display the public key, run the following `cat` command:
+6. To use this key pair to encrypt images, display the public key by running the following `cat` command, and then copy the public key to somewhere that your build infrastructure can access it:

    ```
    cat <user>Pub.pem